joachim-n/action_link/modules/action_link_field/README.md

 The Action Link Field module allows action links that target entities to be output as computed fields on entities.

-For example, an action link which toggle's a node's published status can be output as a link on an entity.
+For example, an action link which toggles a node's published status can be output as a link on an entity.

 ## Requirements